timkahlke/LongRead_tutorials/docs/ASS_F.md

   {% octicon question height:32 class:"right left" aria-label:hi %}
   <ol start="3">
     <li>How many contigs align well with the reference?</li>
+    <li>Is the Flye assembly more or less fragmented than the miniasm assembly?
+Why?</li>
     <li>Does the alignment differ from the reference, e.g., does the Flye assembly extend the start or stop of the reference?
 Are there inversions? </li>
   </ol>
 </div>